allegheny-computer-science-310-s2020/class_activities/exam_practice/exam1_practice.md

-# CMPSC 310 Exam 1 Practice
+# CMPSC 310 Exam 1 Information and Practice
 # Name:

 ## Exam Information
-The first exam will be during the class session on Monday, March 3, starting at 11:00 am.
+The first exam will be held during the class session on Monday, March 2 at 11:00 am.
 The exam will be available via GitHub Classroom and must be submitted through each student's `exam1` repository.
 The exam will be open book and notes, including your class notes, my class notes and hand outs, but you can not use anything that has been printed from the Web or access anything through the Web during the exam, other than the course Website and the course GitHub repositories.